njcuk9999/jwst-mtl/SOSS/meetings/ComputeCanada.md

 CC will wait for David to confirm you as a valid user.
 Ping him if there is no email from CC for a long time.
 Then, CC will send an email stating that you are a registered user.

+### If you already have a Compute Canada Account

+If you already have a Compute Canada account, you will need to change your account sponsor (godfather).
+To do this, select the 'Apply for a New Role' option under the 'My Account' dropdown menu.
+Then fill in this form in the same manner as above.

 ## Using Compute Canada

 The servers available to you are listed here: